asianlegacylibrary/all-stripe-donation/README.txt

 = 1.0.8 =
 - NOTE: Joel Crawford edits, June-Aug 2021 // not sure how the version numbering works here // new branch feature/nf_css until merged
-- Huge updates, new logic in Stripe calls.
+- Huge updates, new logic in Stripe calls...yes...more docs to come.

 * CSS updates to integrate with NoFormat design (wpsd-front-style.css, some wpsd-admin-style.css)